RocknRolla: Cast

 In addition to the film's main cast, its supporting cast features Jimi Mistry as the Councillor, Matt King as Cookie, Dragan Mićanović as Victor (Omovich's right-hand man), David Bark-Jones as Bertie (Stella's gay husband who works as a criminal lawyer), Geoff Bell as Fred the Head, Gemma Arterton as June, Nonso Anozie as Tank, David Leon as Malcolm, Bronson Webb as Paul, Michael Ryan as Pete, Jamie Campbell Bower as Rocker, Tiffany Mulheron as Jackie, and Robert Stone as the nightclub bouncer.
-A scheduling conflict prevented director Guy Ritchie from casting actor Jason Statham, who had appeared in three of his previous films.
+A scheduling conflict prevented the casting of Jason Statham, who had appeared in three of Ritchie's earlier films.

 Production

 In May 2007, director Guy Ritchie announced the production of RocknRolla, to be produced by Ritchie's own company, Toff Guy Films, Joel Silver's Dark Castle Entertainment, and French company StudioCanal, with distribution by Warner Bros.
-The following June, Ritchie hired the cast for RocknRolla, and filming began on location in London on 19 June 2007.
+Pictures The following June, Ritchie hired the cast for RocknRolla, and filming began on location in London on 19 June 2007.
 Two scenes were filmed at Stoke Park, Buckinghamshire: the opening scene on the grass tennis courts, and the round of golf which takes place on the 21st green with the clubhouse in the background.
+The film was shot on the Arriflex D-20.

 During post-production, producer Joel Silver, screened the film to several studios, including Lionsgate and Sony Pictures.
-Warner Bros. handled distribution for the film, and it was released theatrically on 5 September 2008 in the U.K. and 10 October 2008 in the U.S.
+Warner Bros.
+Pictures handled distribution for the film, and it was released theatrically on 5 September 2008 in the UK and 10 October 2008 in the U.S.